jewelsofthought/neshama/site/posts/parashot/Bereishit.md

 [^1]: Was it "exile"?
 They were already "exiled" from heaven to be place in Eden.
 Perhaps it was the change of realm, from that of Eden to that of Israel.
 [^2]: Jews: If we define Jews as the nation that "dedicate ...
 G-d", then our definition is based not on "inheritence" but on action and dedication of energy for G-d.
-[^3]: Although there is no commentary by Rashi, nor in the Stone Chumash on this verse, it is often referred to in other contexts.
 [^4]: <b>וַיַּבְדֵּ֣ל אֱלֹהִ֔ים בֵּ֥ין הָא֖וֹר וּבֵ֥ין הַחֽשֶׁךְ</b> &mdash; G-d seperated or differentiated between light and dark, and He named the light 'day' and dark 'night' (v5).
 [^5]: If the angels were only created on the second day, who were the _Elohim_?
 [^6]: _Decreed boundaries:_ This speaks to the principle that in order to make "space" for something else to exist, one has to create boundaries to constrain whatever (phenomenon) is there.
 Just as the people of Canaan had to be "constrained", i.e. removed, to make space for Israel to exist.